The Safest Places to Stay in Mexico City

 The Safest Places to Stay in Mexico City, Girl Who Travels the World

-The Zocalo Central Hotel is my *top pick* for hotels in the Zocalo area: if anything, simply visit its grand rooftop restaurant for killer views & drinks!
+The Zocalo Central Hotel is my *top pick* for hotels in the Zocalo area.
+Stay here, or simply visit its grand rooftop restaurant for killer views & drinks!

 2) Roma Norte = Hip & Cool

-Roma, particularly Roma Norte, is currently the hippest spot in Mexico City.
-As such, there’s NO shortage of great corner restaurants, wine bars, & cafes that spill out onto the streets of Roma’s many small parks ~ all which give Roma a very friendly, safe feel.
-Because this part of town has so much local flavor & charm, I highly recommend staying in a boutique hotel here: not a chain.
-Then you can really soak in the characteristic Mexican architecture & food, as its being interpreted in modern new ways here.
+Roma, especially Roma Norte, is currently the hippest spot in Mexico City.
+There’s NO shortage of great corner restaurants, wine bars, & cafes that spill out onto the streets of the area’s many small parks ~ which gives Roma a very friendly, safe feel.
+Because it has so much local flavor & charm, I highly recommend staying in a boutique hotel: not a chain.
+Then you can really soak in the authentic Mexican architecture & food, as its being interpreted in modern new ways here.

 Safest Areas to Stay in Mexico City, Girl Who Travels the World, Roma Norte

-Cheerful bars, restaurants, cafes, & wine shops line the streets of Roma Norte, beckoning you in with their delightful decor & aromatic aromas…
+Hip bars, restaurants, cafes, & wine shops line the streets of Roma Norte.

-My top three hotel picks for Roma Norte are the charming Casa Goliana La Roma, the oh-so-pretty Nima Local House Hotel, & the gorgeously sleek & modern La Valise Hotel.
+My top three hotel picks for Roma Norte are bright & cheerful Casa Goliana La Roma ($196+), the oh-so-pretty, plant-filled Nima Local House Hotel ($540+), & the gorgeously sleek & modern La Valise Hotel ($359+) ~ which features outdoor beds on some its balconies!

 Is Mexico City Safe for Solo Travel?
 Girl Who Travels the World, Casa Goliana, Roma, Mexico City

-Casa Goliana is a quiet, elegant choice for a stay in the hip Roma neighborhood.
+Casa Goliana is a quiet, elegant choice for a stay in Roma.

 Safest Areas of Mexico City to Stay In, Girl Who Travels the World

-The Nima Local House Hotel sits right in the center of Roma Norte, featuring open, airy decor with plenty of style ~ & lots of plants…
+Nima Local House sits right in the center of Roma Norte, with open, airy decor ~ & lots of plants!

 Safest Areas of Mexico City to Stay In, Girl Who Travels the World